-It is interesting that Paul uses the word's "unmarried' and "widow" in this passage rather than "single", implying that his main target audience were men and women, who for one reason or another had been married, but who were now in an unmarried state, rather than young, single men.
+It is interesting that Paul uses the words 'unmarried' and 'widow' in this passage rather than 'single', implying that his main target audience were men and women, who for one reason or another had been married, but who were now in an unmarried state, rather than young, single men and women.

 This verse is not a call to celibacy as a requirement for Christian ministers, as some denomination teach, nor does it imply that marriage is superior or inferior to the unmarried state.
 It is not commanded that the unmarried should never remarry, nor that being unmarried indicates someone is more or less spiritual than their married brothers and sisters in Christ.

 It must never be forgotten that Paul was living in the formative years of the Christian church, when the principles and practices within the Christianity were being instituted and agreed.
-Today we should endeavour to follow the whole counsel of God in our marriages and relationships, so that our practice and principles should line up with God's word and God Word should be reflected in every area of our life.
+Today, we should endeavour to follow the whole counsel of God in our marriages and relationships so that our practice and principles should line up with God's Word and God's Word should be reflected in every area of our life.

 Whether we are married or remain unmarried, may we be a living witness of a life that honours the Lord, in all we say and do so that others may see Jesus in us.